Polish–Russian War (1654–1667): Invasion of the Commonwealth

 In July 1654 the Russian army of 41,000 (nominally under the Tsar, but in fact commanded by Princes Yakov Cherkassky, Nikita Odoevsky and Ivan Khovansky) captured the border forts of Bely and Dorogobuzh and laid siege to Smolensk.

 The Russian position at Smolensk was endangered as long as Great Lithuanian Hetman, Prince Janusz Radziwiłł, with a 10,000 man garrison, held Orsha, slightly to the west.
-Cherkassky took Orsha; forces under his command, led by Kniaz (Prince, or Duke) Yuri Baryatinsky, forced Radziwill to retreat in the Battle of Shklov (also known as the Battle of Szkłów, Battle of Shkloŭ, or Battle of Shklow, which took place during a solar eclipse, and for which both sides claimed victory), fought near Shklov on 12 August.
-Radziwill was again defeated twelve days later at the Battle of Shepeleviche.
+Cherkassky took Orsha; forces under his command, led by Kniaz (Prince, or Duke) Yuri Baryatinsky, forced Radziwiłł to retreat in the Battle of Shklov (which took place during a solar eclipse, and for which both sides claimed victory), fought on 12 August.
+Radziwiłł was again defeated twelve days later at the Battle of Shepeleviche.
 After a three-month siege, Smolensk – the main object of the previous Russo-Polish War – fell to the Russians on 23 September.

 In the meantime, Prince Aleksey Trubetskoy led the southern flank of the Russian army from Bryansk to Ukraine.
 The territory between the Dnieper and Berezina was overrun quickly, with Trubetskoy taking Mstislavl and Roslavl and his Ukrainian allies capturing Homel.
 On the northern flank, V.B.
 Sheremetev set out from Pskov and seized the Lithuanian cities of Nevel (1 July), Polotsk (17 July), and Vitebsk (17 November).

 Thereupon the Tsar's troops in December swarmed over Polish Livonia and firmly established themselves in Ludza and Rezekne.
 Simultaneously, the combined forces of Khmelnitsky and the Russian Boyar Buturlin struck against Volynia.
 Despite many disagreements between the commanders, they took hold of Ostroh and Rivne by the end of the year.

-In the winter and spring of 1655, (Prince) Radziwill launched a counter-offensive in Belarus, recapturing Orsha and besieging Mogilyov.
+In the winter and spring of 1655, Radziwiłł launched a counter-offensive in Belarus, recapturing Orsha and besieging Mogilev.
 This siege continued for three months with no conclusion.
-In January, Sheremetev and Khmelnitsky were defeated at the Battle of Okhmativ, while a second Polish army (allied with the Tatars) crushed a Russian-Ukrainian contingent at Zhashkov.
+In January, Sheremetev and Khmelnitsky were defeated at the Battle of Okhmativ, while a second Polish army (allied with the Tatars) crushed a Russian-Ukrainian contingent at Zhashkiv.